-Need to know what a word means now?
+Need to know what a new word means now?
 Did you know the English language has over 1,000,000 words?
-Yet the average adult has a vocabulary of only 40,000-50,000 words.
+Yet the average adult learner has a vocabulary of only 40,000-50,000 words.
 With so many words out there, how can you learn them all?
 There are various strategies that you can learn which will help you to deduce what a word means.
-Yes, you could just look them up in a dictionary; but, studies show that you most likely won't remember the word after a while.
+Yes, you could just look them up in an English dictionary; but, studies show that you most likely won't remember the word after a while.
 However, by making your brain figure it out, a trail of understanding is left and you are more likely to remember the meaning, thus improving your vocabulary!

 Perhaps you are taking a standardized test and are being asked about particular words.
 These strategies will help you immensely!
 We also provide some example sentences to help find the meaning of the word needed or of any individual words you need help with.

 Context - If the word is used in a sentence, look at the other words and see if they give you clues to the word's meaning.
 This may help to guess, at least, part of the word's meaning.

-EX. "'Proximal' refers to points on the body that are close to the torso, as opposed to 'distal.'
+EX. "'Proximal' refers to points on the body that are close to the torso, as opposed to 'distal.

 Given the context of the sentence, we can see the word "opposed" which means "to be opposite of."
 If 'proximal' is opposite of 'distal' we can conclude that the word distal likely is used to refer to parts of the body that are far from the torso, like fingers.
 At this point, you can look in the dictionary to check our guess.
 You can also look at similar antonyms or synonyms for meaning of the new or unfamiliar words as well.
 While most English words act as idioms, the meaning of a word can be tricky if you are learning English or are learning more advanced words.
 Collocations can also help in the word meaning process by using context clues to find the correct answer or meaning to the word’s meaning.

 STRUCTURE- Probably the most important skill when it comes to understanding words.
 The internal structure of words is called morphology.
 Morphology consists of morphemes--which are minimal units of meaning, rules for combining them into words, and rules for pronouncing the resulting words.
 For this article, we will keep it simple and go over a few key things.

 This exercise is to show how we can make some assumptions about the word we don't know simply by how it is used in the sentence and what affixes are attached to it (affixes are a type of morpheme).
 This is how we can tell the word's word class: noun, verb, adjective, adverb, etc.

 MORPHEME- A morpheme may be a word or less than a word.
 (EX. nation, re-, -al).
 Morphemes cannot be broken down into smaller units.

 For example, "dental"= dent + al. Together they make a word, but neither "dent" nor "al" are words themselves.
-All affixes are bound morphemes.
+All affixes are boundmorphemes.
 Some base (root) words are bound.

 Now that you understand what a morpheme is.
 The next step is to take your word and try to break it down into morphemes.
 Let's use the word "predetermined" as our example.
 Predetermined= pre + determine + ed

 We may know that the base (root) word 'determine' means to decide; the prefix 'pre' means before, and the suffix 'ed' is used to mean the past tense of a verb.

 Another example: quadruped = quadru + ped, meaning four feet.
 Both "quad" and "ped" are bound morphemes that must be attached to another morpheme to create a word.

 KNOW YOUR ROOTS - Sometimes after you break down your word, you still may not know the meaning because you don't know what the base (root) word means.
 Let's say that you didn't know the above root word "ped" was a Greek origin word meaning 'feet.'
 How could you try to guess what it meant?